moriyoshi-kasuga/simple-othello/Dev.md

     By default, the server will listen on `0.0.0.0:3000`.

-2. **Start the Frontend Client**:
+3. **Start the Frontend Client**:
-    Open a second terminal, navigate to the `client` directory, and use Trunk to serve the application:
+    Open a second terminal, navigate to the `client` directory, and use Dioxus CLI to serve the application:

     ```bash
     cd client
-    trunk serve
+    dx serve
     ```

-    This will compile the Yew application to WebAssembly, generate the necessary JavaScript bindings, and start a development server, typically at `http://127.0.0.1:8080`.
+    This will compile the Dioxus application to WebAssembly and start a development server with hot-reload support, typically at `http://127.0.0.1:8080`.

-3. **Access the Application**:
+4. **Access the Application**:
     Open your web browser and navigate to `http://127.0.0.1:8080`.

 ## 5. Communication Protocol